Pulluvila: Sports

-Pulluvila is a land of Sports stars like any other coastal villages in trivandrum.
-If Pozhiyoor known for footballers Pulluvila known for all kind of Sports and athletics.
+Pulluvila is a land of sports stars like many other coastal villages in Thiruvananthapuram.
+If Pozhiyoor known for footballers Pulluvila known for all kind of sports and athletics.
 Indian Cricketer Sanju Samson, Olympian Alex Antony, Footballer Bijoy Varghese are some of the notable people from the village.
-Apart from them many footballers plays for different ISL,I-League,KPL teams.
-Not just boys, many girls are also part of state and national teams of rugby, football, etc,..
-Like football many boys plays volleyball and participates to local tournaments.
+Apart from them many footballers plays for different ISL, I-League, KPL teams.
+Not just boys, many girls are also part of state and national teams of rugby, football, etc,.
+Like football many boys play volleyball and participate to local tournaments.

 Many Sports and Arts clubs boost youngsters to achieve their goals at sports.
 Some of the active sports and arts clubs are;